valhuber/ApiLogicServer/api_logic_server_cli/project_learning_center/readme.md

 This Learning Center is designed to help you learn about creating APIs, specifically JSON:APIs, using Python Flask and SQLAlchemy.

-> You [run this under Codespaces](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=640987487).
-Akin to a JSFiddle, Codespaces creates a complete executable environment with **zero install or configuration**.
-The environment includes sample projects and databases, running in **VSCode *in your Browser***, so you can test, debug and experiment with no risk.

 Most database applications require **networked database access**.
 You simply cannot call database access libraries (e.g., ODBC, JDBC) from a mobile app or a remote computer (B2B or application integration).